 Another Westport native, Flight Sergeant John Ogilvy Edwards (20) was a Flight Engineer, RAF Volunteer Reserve.
 He was one of a seven-man crew who died on a training flight on 11 December 1944, when the Lancaster BI NG270 crashed.

-He was a son of John Ogilvy and Elizabeth Edwards, Westport, and is buried in Aughaval Cemetery.
+He was a son of John Ogilvy and Elizabeth Edwards, Westport, and is buried in Aughaval Cemetery, Westport.

 Sergeant Nyland was a son of James and Ellen Nyland, Castlebar, and he is remembered with honour in Castlebar Old cemetery.

-In advance of D-Day, the Normandy invasion of Europe on the 6th of June 1944, the RAF and US Air Force sent hundreds of heavy bombers over north western France to to destroy lines of communication such as rail links.
+In advance of D-Day, the Normandy invasion of Europe on the 6th of June 1944, the RAF and US Air Force sent hundreds of heavy bombers over northwestern France to destroy lines of communication such as rail links.

 Sergeant Madden was one of a five-man crew that was tasked to bomb rail facilities at Tergnier in Normandy in advance of D-Day which was just weeks away.
 The plane crashed near Rosieres-en-Santerre (Somme), 15km NW of Roye.